jeffjewett/pcf-book-service/README.md

 ![](./images/ef03.png)

-Replace all of the boilerplate code in Author.cs with the following code.
+Replace all of the boilerplate code in Author.cs with the following code:

 ```
 using System.Collections.Generic;